|Nutrition Facts (per serving)|

 The rum ice cream recipe was the result of the then-new bartender trying to mix up something different for customers.
 He admits in an interview with the Detroit Metro Times that he never thought it would be an international success.
 Adams says the drink was named the hummer because one customer commented that it's so strong that two will make you want to hum.

-You can also transform some of our favorite sweet cocktails into a hummer by using the main liquors.
-For instance, your favorite sweet cocktails into a hummer by using the main liquors.
-For instance, a creamsicle is made with triple sec, amaretto, and lemon ice cream with orange sherbert.
+- You can also transform some of your favorite sweet cocktails into a hummer by using the main liquors.
+For instance, a Creamsicle is made with triple sec, amaretto, and lemon ice cream with orange sherbet.
 A grasshopper uses crème de menthe and cacao, while a mocha hummer uses coffee liqueur and crème de cacao.
 Both of those use vanilla ice cream, as most hummers do.

-The possibilities for creating hummers are endless.
-Keep your liquor pour to a total of 2 to 3 ounces and use two to four scoops of ice cream.
-With four scoops you can easily get two short or one tall drink.
+- The possibilities for creating hummers are endless.
+Keep your liquor pour to a total of 2 to 3 ounces and use 2 to 4 scoops of ice cream.
+With 4 scoops, you can easily get 2 short or 1 tall drink.